Cities to invest in

 A residential district that is particularly attractive

-Paris 17 attracts a wide spectrum of tenants: young professionals working in the business districts, families looking for reputable schools, freelancers drawn to the village-like life of the Batignolles.
-This sociological diversity supports a steady rental demand, with a strong representation of solvent profiles.
-For a rental investment, this mix secures leasing opportunities and limits fluctuations related to economic cycles.
+Paris 17 attracts a wide range of tenants: young professionals working in the business districts, families looking for reputable schools, freelancers drawn by the village life of Batignolles.
+This sociological diversity supports a constant rental demand, with a strong representation of financially stable profiles.
+For a rental investment, this mix secures the leasing process and limits fluctuations related to economic cycles.

-The district also benefits from a particularly well-maintained living environment: tree-lined avenues, local shops, restaurants, family parks, and a real neighborhood life.
-Tenants find a balance between urban dynamism and residential tranquility, which enhances the attractiveness of small units as well as family housing.
-This stability makes the 17th a robust sector for building a coherent real estate project.
+The district also benefits from a particularly well-maintained living environment: tree-lined avenues, local shops, restaurants, family parks, and a true neighborhood life.
+Tenants find a balance between urban dynamism and residential tranquility, which enhances the attractiveness of both small units and family housing.
+This stability makes the 17th a robust area for building a coherent real estate project.

-Prices evolving but still reasonable for the western Paris
+Prices evolving but still reasonable for western Paris

-The 17th displays prices that vary greatly depending on the neighborhoods, ranging from €9,500 to €13,000/m².
-The most upscale areas, such as Ternes or Plaine Monceau, often exceed €12,000/m², while the Batignolles and Épinettes still offer more affordable levels.
-This variation allows investors to enter the market with diverse budgets while targeting a sector recognized for its stability and natural appreciation.
+The 17th shows prices that vary significantly depending on the neighborhoods, ranging from €9,500 to €13,000/m².
+The most upscale areas, like Ternes or Plaine Monceau, often exceed €12,000/m², while Batignolles and Épinettes still offer more affordable levels.
+This range allows investors to enter the market with varied budgets while targeting an area known for its stability and natural appreciation.

 These internal differences create real opportunities.
-Neighborhoods under renewal, particularly around Clichy-Batignolles or renovated Épinettes, offer an interesting price-value ratio.
-The market of the 17th has undergone a deep restructuring over the past ten years, and some micro-sectors still retain recovery potential.
+The neighborhoods undergoing renewal, especially around Clichy-Batignolles or the renovated Épinettes, offer a particularly interesting price-value ratio.
+The 17th market has undergone a profound restructuring over the past ten years, and some micro-sectors still hold catch-up potential.

 A rental demand driven by young professionals

-The 17th benefits from a very strong demand for studios and two-room apartments, largely fueled by young professionals working in La Défense, Saint-Lazare, or the tertiary hubs of northwestern Paris.
-This professional proximity enhances the attractiveness of rental properties, especially around line 14 and rapid connections to transport hubs.
+The 17th benefits from very strong demand for studios and one-bedroom apartments, largely driven by young professionals working in La Défense, Saint-Lazare, or in the northwestern Paris business hubs.
+This professional proximity enhances the attractiveness of rental properties, especially around line 14 and the quick connections to transport hubs.

-The rental dynamic is also supported by a qualitative environment: green spaces, renowned schools, neighborhood shops, and a family atmosphere.
-Renovated properties that are well-insulated and functional stand out particularly, with rapid rentals and profiles of solvent tenants.
+The rental dynamics are also supported by a qualitative environment: green spaces, renowned schools, neighborhood shops, and a family-friendly atmosphere.
+Renovated, well-insulated, and functional properties stand out particularly, with quick leasing and a profile of financially stable tenants.
 For a rental investment, this predictability represents a decisive advantage.

 A district in transformation, especially in the northwest

 The Clichy-Batignolles projects and the arrival of line 14 have profoundly changed the attractiveness of the northwest of the 17th.
-The neighborhood has modernized, public spaces have been redesigned, and recent constructions have attracted a new audience: upper socio-professional families, executives, freelancers.
-This transformation is accompanied by a gradual appreciation of existing properties, particularly in the streets on the outskirts of the renovated area.
+The neighborhood has modernized, public spaces have been redesigned, and recent constructions have attracted a new audience: CSP+ families, executives, freelancers.
+This transformation is accompanied by a gradual appreciation of existing properties, particularly in the streets located on the periphery of the renovated area.

-The evolution is not limited to the Batignolles: Épinettes are also benefiting from a requalification movement, with rehabilitated buildings, new shops, and an improvement in the overall image.
-This transformation gradually increases the value of the real estate stock and creates interesting appreciation potential for a rental investment.
+The evolution is not limited to Batignolles: Épinettes is also benefiting from a requalification movement, with rehabilitated buildings, new shops, and an improvement in the overall image.
+This transformation gradually increases the value of the real estate stock and creates an interesting appreciation potential for a rental investment.

-A mixed park that creates real renovation opportunities
+A mixed portfolio that creates real renovation opportunities

-The 17th combines prestigious Haussmannian buildings, constructions from the 1960s, and recent programs.
+The 17th combines prestigious Haussmannian buildings, constructions from the 1960s, and recent developments.
 Older properties sometimes display insufficient energy performance but represent an opportunity for the investor.
-Targeted renovations—insulation, kitchen modernization, optimization of distribution—allow repositioning the property in a highly competitive rental segment and achieving higher rents.
+Targeted renovations — insulation, kitchen modernization, distribution optimization — allow repositioning the property in a highly competitive rental segment and achieving higher rents.

-These works have two major effects: they improve the attractiveness of the housing to demanding tenants, and enhance the asset appreciation of the property in a market where quality becomes a central criterion.
-In transforming neighborhoods, a renovated property stands out immediately, and the value differential can be significant in the medium term.
+These renovations have two major effects: they improve the attractiveness of the housing to demanding tenants and enhance the property’s value on a market where quality becomes a central criterion.
+In changing neighborhoods, a renovated property stands out immediately, and the value differential can be significant in the medium term.

 For Jeanne, Beanstock identified this studio of 20.93 m² in the 17th and succeeded in negotiating €4,000 off the purchase price.
 Thanks to a renovation carried out from start to finish, the operation now shows excellent performance: a net yield of 4.5% and a remarkable return on invested capital (RIC) of 10.9%!